groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 | **Out‑of‑memory errors** | Process large files in smaller chunks or increase the JVM heap size (`-Xmx`). |
 | **RangeMode not behaving as expected** | Double‑check the start/end values and ensure they fall within the document’s page count. |

-## FAQ Section
+## Frequently Asked Questions

-1. **How do I extract odd-numbered pages?**
+**Q: How do I extract odd‑numbered pages?**
-   Use `RangeMode.OddPages` in the `ExtractOptions`.
+A: Use `RangeMode.OddPages` when creating `ExtractOptions`.

-2. **Can I use this with PDFs?**
+**Q: Can I use this with PDFs?**
-   Yes, GroupDocs.Merger supports various formats, including PDFs.
+A: Yes, GroupDocs.Merger supports PDF, DOCX, PPTX, XLSX, and many other formats.

-3. **What if my document path is incorrect?**
+**Q: What if my document path is incorrect?**
-   Double‑check file paths and ensure correct permissions are set for access.
+A: The API will throw an `IOException`.
+Verify the path and check file permissions.

-4. **How do I handle exceptions during extraction?**
+**Q: How should I handle exceptions during extraction?**
-   Implement try‑catch blocks to manage potential IO or format‑related exceptions.
+A: Enclose the extraction code in a `try‑catch` block and log the exception details for troubleshooting.

-5. **Is there a limit on the number of pages I can extract?**
+**Q: Is there a limit on the number of pages I can extract?**
-   There's no inherent page limit, but be mindful of memory usage with very large documents.
+A: There’s no hard limit, but very large extractions may require more heap memory.

 ## Resources